Luiss1776/osTicket-Prereqs/README.md

 <p>
 CREATING DIRECTORY C:\PHP

-Go to c windows c drive tab.
-Right click and open new folder and call it PHP. from installation files download PHP and unzip the contents into c:\PHP. click link provided.
+Go to the c windows c drive tab.
+Right-click and open a new folder and call it PHP.
+From the installation files link above, download PHP and unzip the contents into c:\PHP.
 Once clicked it should open a new web browser automatically.
-Press the download icon on the top right, next to blue sign in logo.
-Once done, go back to downlaods tab in my computer.
-Right click the PHP 7.3.8file and press extract all.
-Once done, hit the browse button for destination.
-Click this PC, C-drive, PHP, Select folder, and then press extract.
+Press the download icon on the top right, next to a blue sign-in logo.
+Once done, go back to the downloads tab on my computer.
+Right-click the PHP 7.3.8 file and press extract all.
+Once done, hit the browse button for the destination.
+Click this PC, C-drive, PHP, Select the folder, and press extract.
 </p>
 <br />